radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 # Packet / Connection Handling

-This section defines the behaviour for RADIUS/(D)TLS peers for handling of incoming packets and establishment of a (D)TLS session.
+This section defines the behavior for RADIUS/(D)TLS peers for handling of incoming packets and establishment of a (D)TLS session.

 ## (D)TLS requirements